EricMarinho/Ficha-Raizes-de-Roshna/README.md

 ## Getting Started

-Follow the below instructions to get started with Red Runner source code:
+Follow the below instructions to get started:

 1. [Make sure you have all Requirements](#requirements)
 2. Create an account in [google firebase](https://firebase.google.com) and create a new project